 Thinking about attending graduate school?
-Getting an advanced degree can be a great career move, but it's not a cheap one.
-In addition to the cost of tuition, going to graduate school may also involve the opportunity cost of a year or more of missed paychecks (if you go full-time).
-That doesn't mean it's not worth getting an advanced degree, but it does mean you need to pay even closer attention to the price of the school and your plan for covering those expenses.
+Getting an advanced degree can be a great career move, but it may come with a hefty price tag.
+In addition to the cost of tuition, going to graduate school (if you go full-time) may mean a year or more of missed paychecks.
+That doesn't mean it's not worth getting an advanced degree.
+It’s just means you have to plan for covering your expenses while in school.
 Here are some ways to pay for graduate school and keep your out-of-pocket costs as low as possible.

 Before You Apply To Graduate School:

 If you're sure you're going back to school, it can be a smart move to start putting money aside now in a 529 account.
 The money will grow tax-free, and you'll be able to withdraw it tax free for qualified educational expenses.
 Keep in mind, however, that if you change your mind and decide not to go to school, you may incur a tax penalty to access those funds for purposes other than education.
-(You can, however, redirect the money into an account for a relative to use for education, penalty-free.)
 We recommend you consult a financial planner or tax advisor when comparing savings accounts.

 See If Your Employer Will Pay For It